 Accounts receivable from member cooperatives are recorded from the billings of the sale of electricity to the Members.
 The Cooperative considers accounts receivable to be fully collectible; accordingly, no allowance for doubtful accounts has been established.
 If accounts become uncollectible, they will be charged to operations when that determination is made.
-No accounts receivable from Member Cooperatives were past due more than 90 days at December 31, 2019.
+No accounts receivable from Member Cooperatives were past due more than 90 days as of December 31, 2020.